Sekunev/Projects/28_bootstrap-project/readme.md

 ### Overview
 I mastered HTML,  CSS and Boostrap features in this project.
-You can see the visual representation of the website above.
+You can see the visual representation of the website above

 ### Used in this project
 👉HTML tags, Comments, CSS styling, Positioning,etc.